10 Common Causes of Female Infertility You Should Know

 • Diabetes: Affects hormone regulation and ovulation.

-• Thyroid disorders: Can disrupt menstrual cycles.
+• Thyroid disorders: Disrupt menstrual cycles.

 9. Genetic and Developmental Issues